nondescryptid/opendoc-state-court-judgments/2019_SGMC_26/report.md

 20     In short, the Court of Appeal held that s 32(1)(b)(iv) permitted a record compiled by a person acting in the ordinary course of a trade, business, profession or occupation based on information supplied by other persons to be admitted in evidence. s 32(1)(b)(iv) did not require the person who prepared the record to have personal knowledge of the information contained therein.
 It was however cautioned that the Court needs to assess whether the business records in question should nonetheless be excluded in the interest of justice.

 21     In the instant case, it is not disputed that Ms Lynette Foo Lee Phing did not have personal knowledge of the information contained in the documents.
-As the Operations Manager of Navigator, she was able to tell the Court about the manner in which copies of the documents were made and kept in Navigator’s Content Management System, which is an electronic filing system, and how the physical copies of the documents were stored in the CISCO warehouse facility.[\[note: 2\]](#Ftn_2) She explained that her functional role in this case was that of a ‘checker’, to check and to ensure that all the processes are in place, including the submission of supporting documents, to effect the full plan account closure.[\[note: 3\]](#Ftn_3) I therefore accepted that it was appropriate for the documents to be produced in Court through Ms Lynette Foo Lee Phing.
+As the Operations Manager of Navigator, she was able to tell the Court about the manner in which copies of the documents were made and kept in Navigator’s Content Management System, which is an electronic filing system, and how the physical copies of the documents were stored in the CISCO warehouse facility.[^2] She explained that her functional role in this case was that of a ‘checker’, to check and to ensure that all the processes are in place, including the submission of supporting documents, to effect the full plan account closure.[^3] I therefore accepted that it was appropriate for the documents to be produced in Court through Ms Lynette Foo Lee Phing.

 #### (d)   Weight accorded to the documents

 22     The Court of Appeal in the case of _Gimplex_ acknowledged that the scope of s 32(1)(b)(iv) is very wide and agreed with Prof Pinsler that under the current provision, ‘multiple hearsay to an unlimited degree may be admitted without safeguards’.
-The Court of Appeal then agreed with Prof Pinsler’s view _that the issue in applying s 32(3) is whether admissible evidence should be excluded because other countervailing factors outweigh the benefit of having the evidence admitted_.[\[note: 4\]](#Ftn_4) The Court went on to specify the following guidelines.
+The Court of Appeal then agreed with Prof Pinsler’s view _that the issue in applying s 32(3) is whether admissible evidence should be excluded because other countervailing factors outweigh the benefit of having the evidence admitted_.[^4] The Court went on to specify the following guidelines.

 _109_      _In particular, we think that where the hearsay evidence sought to be admitted is of limited probative value, such evidence should properly be excluded.
 The effect of this is that the party seeking the admission of the hearsay evidence must be able to show the court that there were certain safeguards or measures that applied to that evidence which would ensure a minimal degree of reliability.
 Of course, the court in doing so must bear in mind the fine line between a decision not to admit hearsay evidence (under s 32(3)) and a decision to admit the hearsay evidence but to accord it less weight (under s 32(5)).
 The court should not normally exercise its discretion to exclude evidence that is declared to be admissible by the EA._